Christian-Mirt/ProductivePlaces/README.md

 # ProductivePlaces
 # Work in Progress
-CS410 Project: A web application
+CS411 Project: A web application to help students, remote workers, and freelancers find optimal workspaces by providing location-based search